Understand the 14 Principles of Management by Henri Fayol

 6. Subordination of Individual Interest to General Interest

-Example: If you have worked in an MNC, you might have observed a staff member getting more remuneration while discharging most minor responsibilities.
-On the other hand, another employee on the same pay scale might have received less salary despite exceptional performance.
-Here, the management should pinpoint this disparity and take appropriate measures, as the interests of the stakeholders are more crucial than the interests of any individual employee.
+Example: If you’ve worked in an MNC, you might have seen a staff member getting paid more for doing minor tasks.
+Another employee on the same pay scale might have earned less.
+This could be despite exceptional performance.
+The management must find this gap and act.
+Stakeholders’ interests are more important than those of any individual employee.

 7. Remuneration